homayounsr/Sentiment-Classification-using-IMDB-reviews-and-AWS/README.md

 - Employed Word2Vec for embedding and trained an XGBoost model for classification.
 - Experienced a notable increase in accuracy compared to Blazing Text, achieving around 63% accuracy for test data and %77 for training data.
 - - <img src="./Plots/learning curve xgboost model.png"  />
+This plot shows that the model is not either underfit or overfit and it is trained well.
 - However, faced challenges related to high dimensionality and slower processing speed.

 ### 3. PCA for Dimensionality Reduction